ttimasdf/android-sign-utils/README.md

 ./certutils.py -f [path-to-your-flashable.zip]
 ```
 And flash the rom with TWRP normally. volia!
+*Edit:* Update packages.xml **ALONE** may be insufficient, use this project along with https://github.com/ttimasdf/OTAReCert is recommanded, refer to LineageOS Wiki and the gist above.

 Suppose you want to inspect what your system is signed with. (have a look at releasekey)